 the programme is taught with other departments in the School

-Programme detailsYou take compulsory courses in research design, quantitative analysis and qualitative research methods, and a unit in a specialist field.
-You also submit a research report of 10,000 words on a topic related to your specialist field of study, and you have the chance to take short courses on computer packages for qualitative analysis and interviewing skills during the year.
+Programme detailsYou take compulsory courses in research design, quantitative analysis and qualitative research methods.
+You also submit a research report of 10,000 words, and you have the chance to take workshops on computer packages for quantitative and qualitative analysis during the year.

 (* half unit)